practicingruby/unreleased-manuscripts/nicholas/modeling.md

 - promote attributes to objects
 - demote objects to attributes

+**Transplant Example:**

+- an entity can be a party (person, organization), party or place
+- I often find there is not benefit of modeling a person explicitly in code, so the person responsibilities are "folded" into the the role
+- in the case the person responsibilities are folded into the patient role
+-  a `person` must be a `patient` before they are a `recipient`, likewise for a `living donor`, an example of the "subsequent role pattern"

 ## Iteration 3: Behavior

 - determine business rules: what conditions must be met for objects to collaborate
 - derive feature list (interactions)
 - test model with interactions

 ## Object Modeling